 After admiring a colleague’s carry-on bag that slides over a suitcase's handle, I asked my boyfriend to buy me one for Hanukah.
 This LeSportsac Harper bag is a lifesaver!
 Gone are the days of me running through the airport, only to pause and readjust the bag that was about to fall off of the top of my suitcase.
 The best part is that the bag is small enough to double as a very casual purse during the day.
 It’s lightweight, which means no achy shoulders while sightseeing, and it has an outer pocket for my passport and wallet—essential while hurrying through the airport.
 Looking for a larger carry-on bag with the same slide-on feature, as well as outer pockets?
 Try the LeSportsac Global Weekender or the more economical Weekend Duffle Bag, ECOSUSI Large Travel Weekender, or the Canvas Travel Weekender Bag.
 These all boast trolley sleeves.

 This wouldn't be a post in Amy's Eat List without my recommendations for travel snacks.
 Definitely add snacks to the list of things you need when traveling to Europe.
 Because you never know the quality of an airplane meal or if you're going to get hangry while on the go in Europe, I like to bring along some staples.
 My go-tos are fruit-and-nut bars (like KIND bars), olives (such as Pearls Olives to Go!), single-serve packets of nuts (such as Wonderful Pistachios, or you can pack your own little baggies of walnuts), and portion-controlled packets of dried fruit (like Sunsweet prunes).
+You could also bring along a reusable water bottle.
 I'll also toss some fresh fruit into my bag.
 When you re-enter the U.S., you'll have to declare any fresh fruit, so I'd suggest eating any remaining fruit before you land back home.